Angela has lived with many inflammatory illnesses. Through the changes in her diet and the use of supplements, her life has turned around.

-Sure-Jell Strawberry Jam Recipe
+Strawberry Freezer Jam Recipe With Sure-Jell

-This recipe is a sweet treat that can be spread on a bagel, toast, or be used as a topping for ice cream.
+This recipe is a sweet treat that can be spread on a bagel, or toast, or used as a topping for ice cream.
 Making freezer jam with Sure-Jell is so easy that you can make several cans of this yummy treat in mere hours.

 - 2 cup strawberries, mashed

 - 3/4 cups water

 - Choose smaller strawberries, as they are sweeter, and make better jam.
 I also like to wait until they are dark red, right before they spoil, as these are also especially sweet.
 Make sure to wash strawberries of all dirt and chemicals, cut off stems and spoiled portions.

 - Once the strawberries are washed and cut, take a potato masher, then mash up your fruits until they are like soup.